Yuva-fab/fabzero/readme.md

 I got oprtunity getting training on FAB LAB Pre-Academy Programme at STPI-Bhubaneswar.<br>

 On 18th March 2019, Shri.
 Manas Panda, Director, STPI, Bhubaneswar welcomed us and briefed about how this 1st STPIs FAB LAB has established.
-Then Pre-Academy training program is lanuched by Shri.Omkar Rai, DG, STPI.<br>
+Then Pre-Academy training program is launched by Shri.Omkar Rai, DG, STPI.<br>

 My mentors are Mr.Francisco and Mr.Sibu.<br>